boramalper/himawaripy/README.md

 minutes before it is started again.

 You might use `--save-battery` to disable refreshing while running on battery power.

+You might also ask himawaripy to not to change your wallpaper by `--dont-change` if you would it to download the image and stop.

 ### Nitrogen
 If you use nitrogen for setting your wallpaper, you have to enter this in your